Chief executive officer

-Sophie is the COO and Co-Founder of Dsposal a clean-tech company, who along with its sister social enterprise Your Dsposal, is on a mission is to empower people to make better decisions with their resources and waste by increasing transparency and accountability to make a positive impact on our environment.
+Sophie is the COO and co-founder of Dsposal a clean-tech company, which along with its sister social enterprise Your Dsposal, is on a mission is to empower people to make better decisions with their resources and waste by increasing transparency and accountability to make a positive impact on our environment.

-He is also a passionate advocate of open research practices and co-organizes the universities open science journal club.
+He is also a passionate advocate of open research practices and co-organises the university’s open science journal club.

 Clara is a ‘tech for good’ user researcher based in Manchester.
 She has worked with clients in a variety of spaces, such as education, social care and homelessness.

 She currently works with Diverse and Equal researching issues around ethnic diversity in tech, as well as upskilling people in Agile, User-centred Design and Research.

 In her past life, Clara got a Master’s degree in Digital Media Management at Hyper Island, as well as a PGCE in Art and Design at Manchester Metropolitan University.